Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 ## Demostrations

 ImagePy as an image processing framework, mostly provides basic operations.
-Some more advanced projects have been previously conducted with different universities and research institues, such as the capturing of vibrating liquid surface using Unet on images from high-frequency camera; the description complexe geometrical parameters of cell contours _etc._.
+Some more advanced projects have been previously conducted with different universities and research institutes, such as the capturing of vibrating liquid surface using Unet on images from high-frequency camera; the description complex geometrical parameters of cell contours _etc._.
 However, for some reason, the data or the code of these projects can not be open sourced.
 In this part, we choose two demos.
 First one is a simple but classical [Cell Image Segment And Region Analysis](Cell%20Analysis%20Demo.md) for live demo, Second one is [Sea Ice RS Image Analysis](https://github.com/Image-Py/seaice).
-But the real HD RS data with coordinate can not be open sourced, so just have a look.
+But the real HD RS data with coordinate can not be open sourced too, so just have a look.

 **Cells segment and region analysis**

 This is a simple but classical demo, here we use ImagePy to threshold the cells, and segment the connected cells using watershed, then do region analysis, filter the region with eccentricity greater than 1.5 (connected pairs).
-And statistic the pixels of every region, filter the region has std more than 30 (cells with granules).
+And statistic the pixels of every region, filter region has standard deviation more than 30 (cells with granules).

 ![newdoc01](http://idoc.imagepy.org/cell/11.png)